 Click Continue to finish the setup.
 Now you should see Everhour on the application list.

 You need to invite your team to join Everhour.
 They will be able to select your configuration to connect Jira to Everhour.
-To see the embedded timer in your Jira, you need to make sure you have our browser extension installed and authorized.
-This is how we embed it into the Jira interface.
+To see the embedded timer in your Jira, you need to make sure you have our browser extension installed and authorised.

 Making reports with Jira data

-- There are a number of columns that shows specific data coming from Jira.
+There are a number of columns that show specific data coming from Jira.
 Open a report builder and select any of columns to display the data in your report.

-- Project and task show the names of Jira projects and issues respectively.
+- Project and task accordingly show the names of Jira projects and issues;

-- Task number and status show the task id and whether it is open/closed.
+- Task number and Task status shows the task ID and whether it is open/closed/in progress, etc.;

-- The label shows the name of Jira tags.
+- Tag shows the name of Jira tags;